makerdao/mips/MIP17/mip17.md

 ## Motivation

-The purpose of this MIP is to introduce an initial version of secure Actual Debt Ceiling adjustments and Debt Ceiling based Risk Premium curves.
-The Debt Ceiling based Risk Premium curves improve the Maker Governance system to more effectively and dynamically adjust Debt ceilings and Risk premiums to better match user patterns.
+The purpose of this MIP is to introduce an initial version of secure Actual Debt Ceiling adjustments and Actual Risk Premium curves.
+The Actual Risk Premium curves improve the Maker Governance system to more effectively and dynamically adjust Debt Ceilings and Risk Premiums to better match user patterns.

 ## Specification / Proposal Details